TIMEP is now accepting applications for its spring 2018 internship program. Please submit applications by November 1, 2017.

 - Preference will be given to applicants with backgrounds and experiences related to TIMEP’s focus areas.

-- Research internships require some familiarity with Egyptian, Syrian, or Libyan issues.
+- Research internships require some familiarity with Egyptian, Syrian, Libyan, or Iraqi issues.

-- Arabic language skills are preferred but not required.
+- For research internships, Arabic language skills are strongly preferred.

 - What dates are you available to work?